nicholaswilde/recipes/docs/cookies-and-bars/black-and-white-cookies.md

 Cool the cookies on the pan on a rack for 5 minutes, and then remove from the pan and cool on a cooling rack completely.

+## :pencil: Instructions - Icing

 ### Step 9

-To make the icing, mix the granulated sugar, 4 to 5 Tbsp milk, heavy cream, and vanilla.
+To make the icing, mix the confectioners' sugar, 4 to 5 Tbsp milk, heavy cream, and vanilla.
 The icing should be spreadable, but thin enough to not look like cake frosting.

 ### Step 10